apache/kyuubi/docs/quick_start/quick_start_with_datagrip.md

 Substantially, this step is to choose a JDBC Driver type to use later.
 We can choose Apache Hive to set up a driver for Kyuubi.

 ![select database](../imgs/dataGrip/select_database.png)
-### 5.3.3 Datasoure Driver
+### 5.3.3 Datasource Driver
-You should first download missing driver files, just click on the link below, DataGrip will download and install those.
+You should first download the missing driver files.
+Just click on the link below, DataGrip will download and install those.

 ![datasource and driver](../imgs/dataGrip/datasource_and_driver.png)
 ### 5.3.4 Generic JDBC Connection Settings
-After install dirver, you should configure the right host and port which you can find in kyuubi server log.By default, we use ```localhost``` and ```10009``` to config.
+After install drivers, you should configure the right host and port which you can find in kyuubi server log.
+By default, we use ```localhost``` and ```10009``` to configure.

-And alse, you can fill other config.
+Of curse, you can fill other configs.

-After generic config, you can use test connection to test.
+After generic configs, you can use test connection to test.

 ![configuration](../imgs/dataGrip/configuration.png)
-## 5.4 Interacting With Kyuubi server
+## 5.4 Interacting With Kyuubi Server
-Now, you can interacing with kyuubi server
+Now, you can interact with Kyuubi server.

 The left side of the photo is the table, and the right side of the photo is the console.

-You can interact through the visual interface or code
+You can interact through the visual interface or code.

 ![workspace](../imgs/dataGrip/workspace.png)
-## 5.5 Epilogue
+## 5.5 At The End
-There are many other amazing features in both Kyuubi and DBeaver and here is just the tip of the iceberg.
+There are many other amazing features in both Kyuubi and DataGrip and here is just the tip of the iceberg.
 The rest is for you to discover.